-Acousticians with engineering, science and mathematical skills are in short supply, which puts you in a strong position to build a career once you've graduated.
+Acousticians with engineering, science and mathematical skills are in short supply, which puts you in a strong position to build a career once you graduate.

-Typically areas of employment include acoustics and audio engineering research, broadcast engineering, loudspeaker and audio system design, and consumer audio product development.
+Our course is designed to open up careers where you can lead and influence acoustics audio engineering research, broadcast engineering, loudspeaker and audio system design, and consumer audio product development.

 Many of our acoustics graduates have progressed into roles in audio and acoustics consultancy, research, development, and design roles.
 Today, you'll find our alumni working at Apple, Dolby,BBC, plus every major acoustic consultancy in the world.

 You might also choose to take your subject interest further with postgraduate research.
 Our Acoustics Research Centre is home to PhD and Research Master’s opportunities exploring a range of topics, including noise and soundscapes, sound modelling, psychoacoustics, vibro-acoustics, building acoustics, acoustic materials and audio engineering.

 Explore our Doctoral School to learn more about research training, support and opportunities.

 - Salford is accredited to perform twelve types of test via our world-class facilities that are maintained by commercially-funded technicians.
 We also have a UKAS-accredited Calibration Laboratory which provides a full-scale commercial service to industry.

 - Our acoustics team holds strong industry links nurtured through collaborative research and projects based at our commercial test laboratories.
 These connections ensure that the programme is aligned with the latest research findings and developments.

 - Recent projects include creating integrated virtual models for acoustic design with Dyson, wind turbine noise auralisation and subjective testing with DELTA and DEFRA, acoustics for auralisation with Arup, the S3A Future Spatial Audio project with the BBC and SALSA (Spatial Automated Live Sports Audio) system with DTS and Fairlight.